 August 14, 2015

-Last week I discussed upgrading my tablet and the effects that had on the testing and performance of my upcoming computer game Sleuthhouds: The Golden Curse.
+Last week I discussed upgrading my tablet and the effects that had on the testing and performance of my upcoming computer game Sleuthhouds: The Cursed Cannon.
 I ended by saying that this week I’d go into detail on the actual performance improvements.
 In the interim, some fantastic news has happened.
 I’ve published a short story!
 So, the performance improvement blog will be next week instead.

 Unless I publish another short story. ;-)